Puerto Rico Electric Power Authority (PREPA) is prepared to

 serve an entire island nation.
 The government-owned utility is the

-serves more than 1.4 million residential and business
+than 1.4 million residential and business customers.
+PREPA owns

-customers.
-PREPA owns five primarily fossil-fueled power plants
+five primarily fossil-fueled power plants that, with private

-miles of transmission and distribution lines.
-In order to provide
+transmission and distribution lines.
+In order to provide cheaper

-cheaper options for power production, the Puerto Rican government
+options for power production, the Puerto Rican government has

-has allowed independent power producers to build cogeneration
+allowed independent power producers to build cogeneration plants on

 PREPA operates in seven regions.
 It has 33 customer service, 29